There is a Hidden Goldmine in Madoc, Ontario

 The town of Eldorado is now a gold mine ghost town with only a handful of the original buildings to remain.
 A visit to the Eldorado ghost town is actually how we first came to know this area.
 We had never been here before, but in the Winter of 2019, we drove down Highway 7 on our way home from the Ottawa Winterlude festival looking for unusual and exciting places to see.

-The Christmas prior to this trip, we were gifted with the book: “Top 150 Unusual Things to see in Ontario“.
+The Christmas before this trip, we were gifted with the book: “Top 150 Unusual Things to see in Ontario“.
 We keep this book in our vehicle and try to visit as many of these places as possible.
 We plot our road trip routes based on what unusual spots we can visit, and this led us to the Madoc, Eldorado, and Marmora areas.

 Madoc may seem like the type of place you pass through on your way to Bancroft, Ottawa, Belleville, or Peterborough depending upon the direction you are heading, but you need to stop in town.
 We may have just passed through as well; however, this small town gave us an excellent reason to stop for a visit — the Hidden Goldmine Bakery for our Butter Tart Quest.